prcutler/silversaucer/readme.md

 collection and if you shake the mobile app it will also show you a random item in your collection.
 I want to take that to the next level and sort by type (record, 45, CD, etc.).

+*Progress: 75%*

 ### On this day

 The second things I want to build is a page that shows all records released for today’s date.
-This one is going to be more complicated and I’ll share more in a separate blog post.
+This one is going to be more complicated, and I’ll share more in a separate blog post.

-*Status: 30%*
+*Status: 10%*

 ## Testing